Cryptocurrency is becoming rapidly popular among the younger and tech-savvy investors of Singapore. You’ve definitely read about it.

 #3 Avoid Public Internet Connections

 This is critical even if you’re not using cryptocurrencies and only accessing your finances using your bank app.
-Never use public Internet connections where anyone can exploit your public network settings and have access to your files and items you view on screen.
+Never use public Internet connections where anyone can exploit your public network settings and have access to your files and items you view on the screen.

 #4 Choose The Right Crypto Storage